brandonricharda/Useful-Scripts-Algos/README.md

 These scripts work by altering files directly on your computer.
 Please be sure to make backups of your files as some of this editing is destructive.

-In order to run these scripts, please install Ruby using the instructions below.
+In order to run these scripts, please install Ruby (the programming language this tool was created in) using the instructions below.

 ***Windows:*** https://rubyinstaller.org/